dcppc/2018-august-workshop/docs/index.md

     - Address: 301 E North Water St, Chicago, IL 60611
     - Phone: (312) 464-1000

+#### Food and beverages

+We will provide refreshments and lunches on August 27-28.
+On Monday evening, dinner will be served at Fogo de Chao.
+Team Copper will pay for dinner for DCPPC workshop attendees who are not NIH staff.
+Meal options at Fogo de Cho range from $28-$55 a person.

 #### Traveling with kids

 We know a few people are travelling with children and spouses.
 If you would like to meet up for some family-friendly activities, feel free to share your ideas on our [#life-with-kids slack channel](https://nih-dcppc.slack.com/messages/CBF841PQW/details/?).
+We will provide suggestions for excursions closer to the workshop.